Why write a post about electric dog collars NZ? Let me explain.

 Whichever remote electric training collar you opt for be sure to avoid traditional “shock collars,” and instead opt for a product that delivers a tone, vibration or other humane stimulation.

 Below is an excellent video on how to use the et-300.
-Please note: the trainer from the UK has replaced the origina; cover with his own brand name.
-The et-300 is the collar being used.
+Please note: the trainer from the UK has replaced the original cover with his brand name.

 Used responsibly, we believe that these brilliant remote training collars are the most effective, responsive and humane way to eliminate any unwanted behaviour in your dog.